cyberoblivion/co-blog/_posts/2024-04-22-welcome-to-jekyll.markdown

 ## The Verdict

 Jekyll’s versatility in handling syntax highlighting, its Markdown support, and customizable templates make it a great fit for CyberOblivion.
 However, there are a few things missing out-of-the-box, such as site analytics which are crucial for tracking site performance and user engagement.
-Also, features like comments and any fancy ui components.
+Also, features like feedback or comments and any fancy ui components are missing.
 I’ve already tackled these issues with a bit of ingenuity and some plugins, and I’ll share more about how I’ve integrated those features in an upcoming post.
 Stay tuned for more updates as I dive deeper into Jekyll’s many features!

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].